What are youth hostels?

 A: We make every effort to provide accessible facilities at our youth hostels and are currently working on Access Statements which will be made available on our website.
 If you have difficulty getting around and would like one of our easily accessible rooms, please contact the youth hotel directly or call the reservations team on 0345 293 7373.

 To help us make arrangements please notify us at the time of booking, and a minimum of 72 hours in advance, if you or any of your party has any disability, medical condition or special needs, which may require specific facilities.
 We will endeavour to meet your requirements where possible but facilities vary by youth hostel – please check details before booking.

-It is the responsibility of the Lead Person to ensure that all special requirements are identified and communicated to SYHA staff.
+It is the responsibility of the Lead Person to ensure that all special requirements are identified and communicated to Hostelling Scotland employees.

 Is there free Wi-Fi or internet access at youth hostels?

-Free Wi-Fi and internet access is available at several of our youth hostels.
+Free Wi-Fi and internet access is available at most of our youth hostels.
 A flat rate of £1 per hour applies at the remainder until bandwidth issues are resolved.

 Can I park my car?

 Parking facilities vary at each youth hostel.
 Some parking may be on street or at a public car park and charges may apply.
 All vehicles are parked and left at the owner’s risk.

 How can I contact customer services?

 Costs of calling a 0345 number will vary depending on your provider.